ivanov-gv/zpcg/README.md

 ### /start

 `/start` is the first message the bot receives after the user starts the bot.
 It returns a quick, laconic instructions of how to use the bot.

 Returns the message in the different language depending on the users telegram settings.
 If the users language is not supported - it uses English to communicate.

 ### Timetable request

 Any message without a `/` in it is parsed as a timetable request.

-The expected format is `{departure station name using only latin characters} {',' or '>' symbol} {arrival station name using only latin characters}`.
+The expected format is
+`{departure station name using only latin characters} {',' or '>' symbol}
+{arrival station name using only latin characters}`.

-Messages in the expected format are replyed with a timetable.
+Messages in the expected format are replayed with a timetable.
 Any other - an error.

 The default error is defined in `/internal/service/render/{language_code}.go` files.

 If the input message is in the right format but contains a station name from the black list defined in `/internal/service/blacklist` - it will be responded with a custom warning usually telling the user that the station does not exist.

 #### No intersections

-Response with a route without an intesection is in the following format:
+Response with a route without an intersection is in the following format:

 ```
  Podgorica > Danilovgrad